EpistemIQ

 The gap: technical teams build what AI can do, compliance teams audit against existing frameworks, and nobody identifies the structural incompatibility until it's expensive to fix.

-The assessment identifies where systems are likely to fail regulatory scrutiny: not because of compliance gaps you can fix with better documentation, but because of architectural choices that conflict with regulatory requirements.
+The assessment identifies where systems are likely to fail regulatory scrutiny: not because of compliance gaps you can fix with better documentation, but because of architectural choices that conflict with regulatory requirements and information-theoretic constraints.

 You get specific guidance on what to change before you build, not a list of problems to fix after deployment.

-When I review AI implementations in regulated environments, I identify three categories of structural issues most consultants miss:
+When reviewing AI implementations in regulated environments, EpistemIQ identifies three categories of structural issues most consultants miss:

-This diagnostic capability comes from understanding information theory, LLM architecture, and regulatory constraints simultaneously: a combination that allows me to see structural problems before they become expensive failures.
+This diagnostic capability comes from understanding information theory, compression dynamics, LLM architecture, and regulatory constraints simultaneously: a combination that allows identification of structural problems before they become expensive failures.

 Where This Matters

-This approach emerged from 20 years in life sciences research and compliance, where I've seen organizations repeatedly implement systems that can't survive regulatory scrutiny, not because teams lacked expertise, but because the architectural constraints weren't visible until too late.
+This approach emerged from 20 years in life sciences research and compliance, where organizations repeatedly implement systems that can't survive regulatory scrutiny, not because teams lacked expertise, but because the architectural constraints and information-theoretic limitations weren't visible until too late.

-Life sciences: FDA/EMA submission workflows, clinical trial oversight, post-market surveillance where AI-assisted decisions require evidence chains the current architecture can't provide.
+Life sciences: FDA/EMA submission workflows, clinical trial oversight, post-market surveillance where AI-assisted decisions require evidence chains the current architecture can't provide and epistemic drift threatens validation.

-Financial services: Model risk management frameworks, algorithmic trading oversight, regulatory reporting where systems generate required outputs but can't document the reasoning process auditors demand.
+Financial services: Model risk management frameworks, algorithmic trading oversight, SEC/FINRA reporting, AML/KYC compliance where systems generate required outputs but can't document the reasoning process auditors demand due to compression efficiency losses.

-Healthcare systems: Clinical decision support, diagnostic AI implementations where patient safety requirements conflict with how the AI system actually processes information.
+Healthcare systems: Clinical decision support, diagnostic AI implementations where patient safety requirements conflict with how the AI system actually processes information and where compression dynamics affect safety bounds.

-Research institutions: IRB processes reviewing AI tools, cross-departmental governance where technical and compliance teams can't effectively communicate about system capabilities and constraints.
+Research institutions: IRB processes reviewing AI tools, cross-departmental governance where technical and compliance teams can't effectively communicate about system capabilities, constraints, and epistemic drift risks.

 Why This Approach Works